Reduced train services on Auckland's western line from tomorrow

 KiwiRail will be urgently investigating the issue tomorrow, Auckland transport wrote in a statement, meaning from tomorrow morning only a single track will be operational as a precaution.

-Train services will need to operate every 30 minutes between Swanson and New Lynn, with services between New Lynn and Britomart running every 20 minutes.
+Train services will operate every 30 minutes between Swanson and New Lynn, with services between New Lynn and Britomart running every 20 minutes.

 Passengers travelling through New Lynn in either direction will need to transfer between trains at New Lynn.
 Customer ambassadors will be on site to assist passengers.